jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Application-Of-Secure-Gateway-Service-Clause.md

 9.1.
 When the Service Terms is impossibly performed or become unnecessary or meaningless due to force majeure or other accidents, the party suffering from force majeure or accident shall not be held liable.

 9.2.
-Force majeure or accidental events refer to unforeseeable, insurmountable and unavoidable objective events that have a significant impact on one or both parties, including but not limited to natural disasters such as floods, earthquakes, epidemics of plagues, and social events such as war, unrest, government actions, interruption of China telecom trunk lines, hackers network congestion, telecommunications sector technology adjustment and government regulation.
+Force majeure or accidental events refer to unforeseeable, insurmountable and unavoidable objective events that have a significant impact on one or both parties, including but not limited to natural disasters such as floods, earthquakes, epidemics of plagues, and social events such as war, unrest, government actions, and interruption of China telecom trunk lines, hackers network congestion, telecommunications sector technology adjustment and government regulation.

 **10.** **Governing Law and Dispute Resolution**